 This metric lets you see where your visitors are coming from.

 If you’re targeting a specific geographic area and your visitors are not coming from there, there is likely something wrong with your marketing strategy and publicity.
-This could also help you target an area in which your sales are lower/higher depending on what your goal is (scaling or strengthening market share).
+This could also help you target an area in which your sales are lower/higher depending on your goal (scaling or strengthening market share).

 eCommerce Overview Growth (How are my sales?)